-Jordan Sturdy was re-elected as MLA for West Vancouver-Sea to Sky in 2017, and again in 2020.
+Jordan Sturdy was elected as MLA for West Vancouver-Sea to Sky in 2013 and re-elected in 2017 and 2020.
 He currently serves as the Official Opposition Critic for Fisheries, Aquaculture and BC Ferries.

 He has served as the Official Opposition Critic for Jobs, Critic for BC Hydro, and as a Member of the Select Standing Committee on Crown Corporations.